mathause/cmip_warming_levels/README.md

 ## History
 ### 03.02.2020
+ * Added new models from the CMIP6 archive.
+A total of 16 models were added.
  * Removed MIROC5, MIROC-ESM-CHEM, MIROC-ESMn from the list of CMIP5 models due to a spurious temperature jump in the Western United States.

 ### 23.12.2019